jlohrmann/demo/README.md

 Adding mmore text

-adding some more weird stuff
+adding some more weird stuff  need more stuff

 addd on a branch